Jetison333/rotg/results/results-11.md

    - jetison
 3. makefile — 0
    - rebecca
-4. rebecca — 2
+4. rebecca — 3
    - rebecca

-Tie between jetison and rebecca.
-Both have equal marbles, tie broken by rebecca conceding.

-Selected President:  jetison!
+Selected President:  rebecca!

+*(Note: Originally there was a miscount where jetison and rebecca did a tie with both 2 votes.)*